 We now know pregnancy ‘glow‘ is a legitimate thing, but what about the, ahem, less pleasant changes to your skin?

-Here are the four conditions you may not know about.
+Here are the four pregnancy skin issues you may not know about.

 It’s not uncommon to find certain spots on your skin have darkened.